 - Vitamin D3 to promote bone health and improve immune function for you and the fetus*

 If you’re vegetarian or vegan, the list of nutrients to pay attention to grows longer.
 Vegetarians often aren't getting enough iron, zinc, omega-3 fatty acids, vitamin D, choline, and vitamin B12 from food alone — and vegans are sometimes deficient in calcium as well.
 Looking for vegetarian or vegan food sources and prenatals that fill your nutritional gaps can help you get your levels where they need to be by pregnancy.

-The Modern Fertility Prenatal Multivitamin includes all of ACOG's recommended nutrients except for calcium.
+The Modern Fertility Prenatal Multivitamin includes the key ingredients recommended by leading OB-GYNs, except for calcium.
 Many prenatals don't include calcium because it can block the absorption of iron and supplementation maxes out at ~500 mg.
 Both of these factors can make it difficult to put calcium alongside other nutrients in a prenatal.
 Instead, the Prenatal Multi has a calcium booster: vitamin D.*

 Are there any downsides to taking a prenatal vitamin early?

 Let's say you want to get an extra early start on prenatals because you're really into planning ahead.
 Are there any risks or side effects associated with that?
 Nope — as long as the nutrient levels in the prenatal, in addition to what you're already getting from what you eat, are beneath the recommended upper limits for nonpregnant people.*